drupalprojects/memcache/README.txt

 );

 ## MAXIMUM LENGTHS ##

+If the length of your prefix + key + bin combine to be more than 250 characters, they will be automatically hashed.
+Memcache only supports key lengths up to 250 bytes.
+You can optionally configure the hashing algorithm used, however sha1 was selected as the default because it performs quickly with minimal collisions.

+Visit http://www.php.net/manual/en/function.hash-algos.php to learn more about which hash algorithms are available.

+$conf['memcache_key_hash_algorithm'] = 'sha1';

+You can also tune the maximum key length BUT BE AWARE this doesn't affect memcached's server-side limitations -- this value is primarily exposed to allow you to further shrink the length of keys to optimize network performance.
+Specifying a length larger than 250 will almost certainly lead to problems unless you know what you're doing.

+$conf['memcache_key_max_length'] = 250;

 By default, the memcached server can store objects up to 1 MiB in size.
 It's possible to increase the memcached page size to support larger objects, but this can also lead to wasted memory.
 Alternatively, the Drupal memcache module splits